We have the war on terror to thank for Donald Trump

 Beginning with the Oklahoma City bombing and the white nationalist roots of Timothy McVeigh and continuing through September 11 and the wars in Afghanistan and Iraq, Ackerman argues that the war on terror’s animating feature is an “aggrieved, vindictive” kind of nativism that found its ultimate champion in Donald Trump.

 Ackerman’s book returns frequently to the victims of the war on terror, whose names he urges us to say even when the military (by routinely undercounting civilian casualties) has denied them personhood.
-The most memorable passages in the it involve Adham Hassoun, a Lebanese-born Palestinian man whose interminable detention within a maze of United States security facilities serves as an unquestionable reminder of the brutality—and Kafkaesque senselessness—of the war on terror.
+The most memorable passages in it involve Adham Hassoun, a Lebanese-born Palestinian man whose interminable detention within a maze of United States security facilities serves as an unquestionable reminder of the brutality—and Kafkaesque senselessness—of the war on terror.

 Last week, I called Ackerman to discuss his writing process, Joe Biden’s withdrawal from Afghanistan, Trump’s foreign policy, and our shared passion for the X-Men.